neoclide/coc-sources/Readme.md

   :CocInstall coc-omni
   ```

-  Using omni completion in coc.nvim is not recommended, it will block vim on
+  **Note:** Using omni completion in coc.nvim is not recommended, it will block vim on
   completion.

+  **Note:** You must configure `omni.filetypes` with filetypes you want omni
+  source to work.

-  Don't enable this source for filetypes that you're using language server for
+  **Don't** enable this source for filetypes that you're using language server
-  completion.
+  for completion.

 - coc-gocode